auth0/docs/README.md

-### Screenshots
+### Auth0 Screenshots
-On Mac OS X screenshots need to be taken with Chrome, taking into account the following:
+On Mac OS X screenshots of the Auth0 interface need to be taken with Chrome, taking into account the following:

  1. The browser cannot show any plugins, customizations, or bookmarks
  1. The browser cannot be in incognito mode